rcquan/markdown-resume/examples/source/Quan_Resume.md

 Policy and Data Analyst
 : *New York City Council*
   __Jan 2014 - Aug 2014__
   Coordinated cost-effectiveness research crucial to the introduction of new legislation Intro 0214-2014.
-Managed database API of over 25,000 voters.
-Developed statistical reports using QGIS and Python to improve operations and inform policy.
+Managed database of over 25,000 voters and developed front-facing web application using NationBuilder API.
+Scraped data using Python and developed statistical reports using R and QGIS to improve operations and inform policy.

 Administrator
 : *P&T Wealth Management*